 In this part, the company, along with the underwriter, decides the price at which the share of the company would be sold.
 They decide the selling of total shares.
 This step begins after the approval of the SEC (Security and Exchange Commission).
 Then the date is finalized, and a day before it, this step is concluded.
 Pricing entails both underpriced or overpriced.
 The later increase the chances of earning more profit.

 Note: In the meantime, the company and underwriter prepare a prospectus and go for a roadshow.
 It is nothing but a way to pitch and bid for the upcoming IPO for better success.
 And it lasts for 3 to 4 weeks, generally.
 It greatly influences the pricing of the IPO.

-This is the part where underwriter has a great role.
-The underwriter creates a profitable market for the company and also aid it in case of any imbalances by purchasing the shares of the company at a price which does not hit the company financially.
+This is the part where the underwriter has a great role.
+The underwriter creates a profitable market for the company.
+Also, it aids it in case of any imbalances by purchasing the shares of the company at a price that does not hit the company financially.

 This is the final stage of IPO and starts post 25 days of the enforcement of the process.
-In this process, the underwriter estimates and provides the company with the valuation of the IPO done, i.e. the funds raised by the company or any adversity faced.
-Financial analysis is what tells you the actual performance of your work.123
+In this process, the underwriter estimates and provides the company with the valuation of the IPO done, i.e., the funds raised by the company or any adversity faced.
+Financial analysis is what tells you the actual performance of your work.